Skip to main content Go to home page

 For contracts to purchase an off-the-plan home/new home, construction can have commenced before the date of the sales contract, but not before 4 June 2020.
 You must also be registered on the certificate of title as the owner of the property.

 In negotiating the contract, the parties must deal with each other at arm’s length.
-This means the contract must be made by two parties freely and independently of each other and without some special relationship, such as being a relative.
+This means the contract must be made by 2 parties freely and independently of each other and without some special relationship, such as being a relative.
 The terms of the contract should be commercially reasonable, and the contract price should not be inflated or deflated compared to the fair market price.

 If you have entered into a contract on or after 4 June 2020 that replaces a contract made before 4 June 2020 to build the same or a substantially similar home, you may not be eligible for the HomeBuilder Grant.